 Over time, wooden fence posts can start to rot and deteriorate due to prolonged exposure to moisture from the surrounding soil.
 As these posts lose their structural integrity, fences can collapse, and posts may need replacing.
-As one of the most experienced and reputable fence companies in Philadelphia, PA, we’ve created this blog to provide actionable tips to protect your fence posts from rotting:
+As one of the most experienced and reputable fence companies in Philadelphia, PA, we’ve provided some actionable tips to protect your fence posts from rotting:

 A lot of people understand how important it is to winterize their air conditioning and heating unit, as well as many other appliances in their home.
 But, did you know that you should also make sure your fence is ready to handle the winter weather?
 As fence contractors in Bucks County, PA, we know that winter snowstorms and rain can have an impact on your fencing.
 Therefore, to help you find yourself less likely to replace your fencing once springtime comes once more—here are a few things to keep in mind: